muvamis/realiza_bancomundial_c2/README.md

 The data is loaded only once at the begining of the app.
 Instead of loading it every time that a tab is active.

+# Description of the architecture

+The dashboard has been coded using a modular approach.
+Which means that every page/tab of the dashboard is coded in its own module.

+To simplify the coding, all the code is divided in sub-directories:

+## 0.Utils-clean-data

+All the scripts that perform a data cleaning task.
+Within this folder is the **vectors-actividades** where the vector of the activities of FNM and SGR are defined.

+## 2. Themes

+All the scripts to define themes of the charts

+## 3. Plots

+All the scripts to produce plots.

+# Modules

+Each module is coded separately to avoid replication and to ease the process of making changes

+## PARTICIPANTES

+The code to create PARTICIPANTES SGR, FNM, etc. All the tabs that show the number of participantes to a given activity.